SPiedra955/07_09_ASSI_intermediate_SQL/README.md

 ### Users and Privileges

-Users in SQL is a way to manage the privileges that different people can have on a database.
+Users in SQL is a way to manage the privileges(permissions) that different people can have on a database.
 With this command we will be able to give different privileges to a user: